sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 The words “Job Bank” can actually be understood to mean three separate things:

 - It’s a Program
-- It’s a Service to job seekers and employers, ultimately measured using the Program’s [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d)
+- It’s a free Service to job seekers and employers, ultimately measured using the Program’s [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d)
 - And it’s a [family of products](https://014gc.sharepoint.com/sites/JobBankProductManagement/SitePages/products.aspx), most notably ten of them making up its website exposed and consumed by clients as part of Job Bank’s service delivery (See [Appendix A](#appendix-a---business-view-of-job-banks-family-of-products) and [Appendix B](#appenix-b---it-view-of-job-banks-family-of-products-of-products)).

 Interactions with the website has a direct impact on the Service performance AND gives rapid insights for improvements as interactions with software generates large amount of data.